Pub/Sub at the edge with Fanout

 Test the service

-The starter kit project is set up to create long-lived connections for requests to /test/sse, /test/stream, /test/websocket, and /test/long-poll.
-It uses itself as the origin to start the streams, and subscribes all clients to a channel called test.
+The starter kit project is set up to create long-lived connections for requests to /test/stream, /test/sse, /test/long-poll, and /test/websocket.
+The project uses itself as the backend to start the streams, and subscribes all clients to a channel called test.

 You can now test the starter kit using any of the supported transports: